 Grantee has a process to establish measurable expected outcomes through a performance-based contract with the WAP Sub-grantees.
-Sub-grantees are required to input data into the AZWAP database.
+Sub-grantees are required to input data into the AZWAP database on a monthly basis by the 15th of the month following the month of completion.
+This is further detailed in Chapter 9 of the AZ WAP Policies and Procedures Manual.
 Data includes housing types; measures installed; cost of installed measures; and pre and post energy audit diagnostics.
 Grantee analyzes this data on a monthly basis, which helps to determine both the training and technical assistance needs of the Sub-grantees as well as best practice installation trends across the network.
+This also ensures expenditure ratios are adequate and on track to meet contractual goals.